 If BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Not Requested, EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE parameter in the RXVECTOR is Baseband Beam Tracking, and and EDMG_PACKET_TYPE parameter in the RXVECTOR is EDMG-TRN-R-PACKET, follow the rules described in 29.9.2.2 and shall include TRN-R subfields to the following packet transmitted to the initiator in the same allocation, with an MCS index greater than 0.
-The following packet from the responder to the initiator shall have the value of the TXVECTOR parameter EDMG_PACKET_TYPE equal to TRN-R-PACKET and the value of the TXVECTOR parameter EDMG_TRN_LEN equal to the value of the EDMG_TRN_LEN parameter in the RXVECTOR of the packet from the initiator.
+The following packet from the responder to the initiator shall have the value of the TXVECTOR parameter EDMG_PACKET_TYPE equal to EDMG-TRN-R-PACKET and the value of the TXVECTOR parameter EDMG_TRN_LEN equal to the value of the EDMG_TRN_LEN parameter in the RXVECTOR of the packet from the initiator.

 TGay Editor: Please modify P245, L24 to 28 as follows

-Set the EDMG_BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking or Baseband Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, Packet Type to TRN-T-PACKET, and EDMG_TRN_LEN, EDMG_TRN_P, EDMG_TRN_M and EDMG_TRN_N as described in 29.9.2.2, and append TRN-T subfields to the packet.
+Set the EDMG_BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking or Baseband Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, EDMG_PACKET_TYPE to EDMG-TRN-T-PACKET, and EDMG_TRN_LEN, EDMG_TRN_P, EDMG_TRN_M and EDMG_TRN_N as described in 29.9.2.2, and append TRN-T subfields to the packet.

 TGay Editor: Please modify P245, L43 to 48 as follows

-The BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Not Requested, EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE in the RXVECTOR is Analog Beam Tracking, and Packet Type is equal to TRN-T-PACKET, the responder shall respond with all subfields of the FBCK-TYPE field equal to 0 and set the BS-FBCK field to the AWV feedback ID corresponding to TRN subfields received with best quality.
+The BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Not Requested, EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE in the RXVECTOR is Analog Beam Tracking, and EDMG_PACKET_TYPE is equal to EDMG-TRN-T-PACKET, the responder shall respond with all subfields of the FBCK-TYPE field equal to 0 and set the BS-FBCK field to the AWV feedback ID corresponding to TRN subfields received with best quality.

 TGay Editor: Please modify P246, L11 to 35 as follows

-A beam tracking initiator may request a beam tracking responder that the responder perform receive beam tracking by setting the TXVECTOR parameter EDMG_BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, Packet Type to TRN-R-PACKET, EDMG_TRN_LEN to a nonzero value, and appending TRN-R subfields to the packet.
+A beam tracking initiator may request a beam tracking responder that the responder perform receive beam tracking by setting the TXVECTOR parameter EDMG_BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, EDMG_PACKET_TYPE to EDMG-TRN-R-PACKET, EDMG_TRN_LEN to a nonzero value, and appending TRN-R subfields to the packet.

-A beam tracking responder that receives a packet with RXVECTOR parameter EDMG_BEAM_TRACKING_REQUEST equal to Beam Tracking Not Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST equal to Beam Tracking Not Requested, Packet Type equal to TRN-R-PACKET, and EDMG_TRN_LEN to a nonzero value shall follow the rules described in 29.9.2.2 and may use the TRN-R subfields appended to the received packet to perform receive beam training.
+A beam tracking responder that receives a packet with RXVECTOR parameter EDMG_BEAM_TRACKING_REQUEST equal to Beam Tracking Not Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST equal to Beam Tracking Not Requested, EDMG_PACKET_TYPE equal to EDMG-TRN-R-PACKET, and EDMG_TRN_LEN to a nonzero value shall follow the rules described in 29.9.2.2 and may use the TRN-R subfields appended to the received packet to perform receive beam training.
 A beam tracking initiator may use the procedures specified above to request a beam tracking responder to perform both transmit and receive beam tracking on the same packet.
-This is done by, on top of the corresponding TXVECTOR parameter configuration specified above, setting the TXVECTOR parameter RX_TRN_PER_TX_TRN to a value greater than zero and the Packet Type to TRN-T-PACKET.
+This is done by, on top of the corresponding TXVECTOR parameter configuration specified above, setting the TXVECTOR parameter RX_TRN_PER_TX_TRN to a value greater than zero and the EDMG_PACKET_TYPE to EDMG-TRN-T-PACKET.
 In this case, the beam tracking initiator and beam tracking responder shall use the rules described in 29.9.2.2 to perform both transmit and receive training over the TRN subfields appended to the transmitted packet.

-A beam tracking initiator requesting simultaneous receive and transmit beam tracking shall set the EDMG_BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, Packet Type to TRN-T-PACKET, the TXVECTOR parameter RX_TRN_PER_TX_TRN to a value greater than zero, and the parameters EDMG_TRN_LEN, EDMG_TRN_P, EDMG_TRN_M and EDMG_TRN_N as described in 29.9.2.2, and append a TRN field to the packet.
+A beam tracking initiator requesting simultaneous receive and transmit beam tracking shall set the EDMG_BEAM_TRACKING_REQUEST parameter in the TXVECTOR to Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE to Analog Beam Tracking, BEAM_TRACKING_REQUEST to Beam Tracking Not Requested, EDMG_PACKET_TYPE to EDMG-TRN-T-PACKET, the TXVECTOR parameter RX_TRN_PER_TX_TRN to a value greater than zero, and the parameters EDMG_TRN_LEN, EDMG_TRN_P, EDMG_TRN_M and EDMG_TRN_N as described in 29.9.2.2, and append a TRN field to the packet.
 The feedback sent by the beam tracking responder shall follow the same specification defined for the transmit beam tracking procedure.